 Common PPE (personal protective equipment) on the construction sites includes hard hat, ear muffs, face masks/shields or goggles, gloves, heavy duty work boots and high visibility clothing.

 Some companies provide part of the protective gear, and the rest is supplied by the worker.
 You should always consult your supervisor about what you are supposed to source yourself.
 No matter what your future company’s policy is, I would strongly advise you to invest in a good pair of work boots.
 Select them carefully according to your specific needs.
 Make sure to only choose the characteristics you actually need (steel caps, waterproofness, insulation).
-Here are two articles guide to choosing comfortable work boots and another one with general recommendations for buying work boots.
 Make sure you read them before you decide to invest.
 Remember, the boots are on your feet every day, all day long.
 Don’t compromise.

 Tip # 3 PUNCTUALITY